ManishSanghani/Backend2/Readme.md

-# Backend2
+# mytube

-Backend2 is a backend API service designed for a video-sharing platform similar to YouTube.
+mytube is a backend API service designed for a video-sharing platform similar to YouTube.
 It is built with Node.js, Express, and MongoDB (via Mongoose) and provides robust features for managing users, videos, playlists, comments, subscriptions, and dashboard analytics.

 ## Features